Domain Name System: Other applications

 The Domain Name System includes several other functions and features.

 Hostnames and IP addresses are not required to match in a one-to-one relationship.
 Multiple hostnames may correspond to a single IP address, which is useful in virtual hosting, in which many web sites are served from a single host.
 Alternatively, a single hostname may resolve to many IP addresses to facilitate fault tolerance and load distribution to multiple server instances across an enterprise or the global Internet.

 DNS serves other purposes in addition to translating names to IP addresses.
 For instance, mail transfer agents use DNS to find the best mail server to deliver e-mail: An MX record provides a mapping between a domain and a mail exchanger; this can provide an additional layer of fault tolerance and load distribution.

-The DNS is used for efficient storage and distribution of IP addresses of blacklisted email hosts.
+The DNS is used for efficient storage and distribution of IP addresses of block-listed email hosts.
 A common method is to place the IP address of the subject host into the sub-domain of a higher level domain name, and to resolve that name to a record that indicates a positive or a negative indication.